A delicious recipe for traditional dry shortbread cookies, vegan and dairy-free, with only 4 ingredients.Read more: Best Vegan Shortbread Cookies

 Shortbread is generally cooked slowly and at a lower temperature than other cookies, and the dough is generally unleavened (no egg, baking powder or soda).
 These cookies bake for an hour – so wait ’til you have time on your hands!

-1 cup Vegan Margarine
+1 cup Vegan Butter or Margarine

 2 cups all purpose flour